vsm/vsm-to-svg/README.md

   **`vsm-to-svg`**.
 - This refactoring creates *simplified &amp; shared code* for drawing
   vsm-sentences:
-  ◦ _simpler_ for display and user-customization of a vsm-box in a webpage, and
+  - **simpler** for display and user-customization of a vsm-box in a webpage, and
-  ◦ _shared_ between the vsm-box, and the code generating .svg-file output –
-    which is currently in the vsm-box [demo](https://vsm.github.io/demo).
+  - **shared** between the vsm-box, and the code generating .svg-file output – which is currently in the vsm-box [demo](https://vsm.github.io/demo).
 - This upgrade will enable:
   - **Multi-line vsm-sentences** would become feasible to implement,